Levine Toilolo: 2015 season

-2016
+2016 season

 Toilolo entered training camp competing for the role as the backup tight end to Jacob Tamme against former Stanford teammate Austin Hooper, who was selected by the Falcons in the third round of the 2016 NFL draft.
 Head coach Dan Quinn named Toilolo the third string tight end to begin the regular season, behind Tamme and Hooper.

-On October 16, 2016, Toilolo made three receptions for 69 yards and caught a 46-yard touchdown pass from Matt Ryan during a 26–24 loss at the Seattle Seahawks.
-He was inserted into the starting tight end position during Week 10 after Jacob Tamme suffered a shoulder injury that ended his season.
-In Week 9, he caught a 32-yard touchdown reception during a 43–28 victory over the Tampa Bay Buccaneers.
-He finished the season with 13 receptions for 234 yards and two touchdowns in 16 games and 11 starts.
+During a narrow Week 6 26–24 road loss to the Seattle Seahawks, Toilolo recorded three receptions for 69 yards and a 46-yard touchdown.
+Three weeks later against the Tampa Bay Buccaneers on Thursday Night Football, he caught a 32-yard touchdown in the 43–28 road victory.
+On November 10, Toilolo was named the starting tight end after Jacob Tamme suffered a season-ending shoulder injury.
+Toilolo had one reception in each of the last six games of the season.

-The Atlanta Falcons finished first in the NFC South with an 11–5 record and received a playoff berth with a first round bye.
-On January 14, 2017, Toilolo started in his first career playoff game and caught two passes for 26-yard in a 36–20 victory over the Seattle Seahawks in the NFC Divisional Round.
-On February 5, 2017, he started in Super Bowl LI as the Falcons were defeated 34–28 by the New England Patriots in overtime.
+Toilolo finished the 2016 season with 13 receptions for 234 yards and two touchdowns in 16 games and 11 starts.
+The Falcons finished atop the NFC South with an 11–5 record and qualified for the playoffs as the #2-seed.
+In the Divisional Round against the Seahawks, Toilolo started in his first career playoff game and recorded two receptions for 26 yards during the 36–20 victory.
+During the NFC Championship Game against the Green Bay Packers, Toilolo had a five-yard reception in the 44–21 victory as the Falcons advanced to Super Bowl LI.
+He started in the Super Bowl against the New England Patriots but recorded no statistics during the 34–28 overtime loss.

-2017
+2017 season

 On March 9, 2017, the Falcons signed Toilolo to a three-year, $12 million contract extension with a signing bonus of $3 million.
+Throughout training camp, Toilolo competed to retain the starting tight end position against Austin Hooper and rookie Eric Saubert.
+Head coach Dan Quinn named Toilolo the second tight end behind Hooper to begin the regular season.

-Throughout training camp, Toilolo competed to retain his starting tight end position against Austin Hooper and rookie Eric Saubert.
-Head coach Dan Quinn named him the second tight end behind Austin Hooper to begin the regular season.
+During Week 3 against the Detroit Lions, Toilolo made his first start of the season, but recorded no statistics in the 30–26 road victory.
+In the next game against the Buffalo Bills, Toilolo had a season-high three receptions for 21 yards during the 23–17 loss.
+During a Week 11 34–31 road victory over the Seahawks on Monday Night Football, he caught two passes for a season-high 31 yards and his only touchdown of the season.

-During a Week 3 matchup at the Detroit Lions, Toilolo made his first start of the season in Atlanta's 30–26 victory.
-The following week, Toilolo made a season-high three receptions for 21 yards during a 23–17 loss to the Buffalo Bills.
-On November 20, 2017, he caught two passes for 31 yards and scored on a 25-yard touchdown reception as the Falcons defeated the Seattle Seahawks 34–31.
+Toilolo finished the 2017 season with 12 receptions for 122 yards and a touchdown in 15 games and 12 starts.
+The Falcons finished third in the NFC South with a 10–6 record and qualified for the playoffs as the #6-seed.
+In the Divisional Round against the Philadelphia Eagles, Toilolo recorded a 12-yard reception during the 15–10 road loss.

 On March 2, 2018, Toilolo was released by the Falcons.